GlenTsang/IASC-2P02/README.md

 ## Blog Post

-In their work, both Moretti and Drucker argue that visual forms should be combined with written text [Keep Reading](blog.md)
+In their work, both Moretti and Drucker argue that visual forms should be combined with written text...
+[Keep Reading](blog.md)